adamchua97/sce-forecasting-energy-demand-analysis/README.md

 # Forecasting Energy Demands for SoCal Edison (2025.Q1-2025.Q4)

 ## Overview:
 - This project analyzes and forecasts the overall energy consumption of SoCal Edison customers. **Forecasts are projected for 2025.Q1 to 2025.Q4**.
 Analysis also includes the distribution of consumption between the types of customers.
-Predictions are made for total combined energy consumption for all SoCal Edison customers and also by county.
+Forecasts are made for total combined energy consumption for all SoCal Edison customers and also by county.
 The objective is to develop a comprehensive system to forecast future energy requirements by county, supporting SCE in infrastructure development and resource allocation.
 This project also aims to create customized energy-saving programs for areas with high energy usage.

 - Data used is from SoCal Edison energy reports available for public access.
 Data was merged with a Southern California Zip Code dataset to categorize and group customers' zip codes into associated counties.

 ## Tools & Technologies Used:
 - **Python:** the core tool utilized in this project, along with the required data analysis and machine learning libraries.
+- **Forecasting Models:**
+  - ARIMA (AutoRegressive Integrated Moving Average): A widely used time series forecasting technique that combines autoregression, differencing, and moving averages to capture trends and short-term dependencies in energy consumption data.
+  - SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors): An extension of ARIMA that accounts for seasonality and external variables, making it effective for modeling repeating seasonal energy usage patterns.

 ## View Project Presentation & Analysis:
 - [SoCal Edison Forecasting Energy Models & Strategies](https://docs.google.com/presentation/d/1sR1rW84EqTw05AtBUeik8HTe1tzZBlPAB_XILUAd78w/edit?usp=sharing)